haechristine/TextualElementImpact/README.md

 This site serves as an easily accessible report on our findings regarding the relationship of textual elements on recipe ratings.
 More specifically, we will be creating a predictive model to determine: **How do the textual elements and user engagement of a recipe (e.g., description, reviews) impact ratings?** This predictive model will provide valuable insight that benefit both content creators and customers.
 More specifically, content creators can use this information to create better-optimized content that meets their user preferences.
 On the other hand, consumers will benefit from more engaging, informative, and enjoyable recipe content.

+Furthermore, when users read a recipe's description it may promise the 'best' or most 'flavorful' rendition of the food that is being made, but the actual review or rating may shine light on the truth of the recipe's quality.
+Therefore, we want to create a predictive model that can more accurately predict a recipe's rating and determine which variables from the dataset are able to do so.

 Our analysis utilizes two different datasets: one focused on the contents and characteristics of a recipe, and one consisting of the recipes' ratings and reviews.
 Both datasets contain recipe entries posted since 2008.
 The recipe dataset consists of 10 variables while the ratings dataset consists of 5 variables, all of which we've listed in more detail below.

 1. `Recipes` (83782 entries)